Javatar81/devjoy/operators/gitea/gitea-operator/README.md

 Second, create a new project for the operator, e.g. devjoy-gitea-operator

-Third, navigate to the OperatorHub in your cluster and serch for 'Gitea'.
+Third, navigate to the OperatorHub in your cluster and search for 'Gitea'.
 Install the operator into the project you created in the previous step.

 ## Custom Resources